TEAM for a Livable Vancouver

 TEAM for a Livable Vancouver (TEAM) is a municipal political party in Vancouver, British Columbia, Canada.
-It was established by Vancouver city councillor Colleen Hardwick, first elected in 2018 with the Non-Partisan Association (NPA), and a group of residents who shared Hardwick's concerns about the City’s financial policies and direction, planning and development, and engagement with residents and neighbourhoods.
+It was established by Vancouver city councillor Colleen Hardwick, first elected in 2018 with the Non-Partisan Association (NPA), on August 24, 2021.
+It has generally been classified as a moderate and centrist political party prioritizing local communities within the city of Vancouver.
+TEAM for a Livable Vancouver has run candidates who span a wide variety of ideological viewpoints united together under shared concerns about the City’s financial policies and direction, planning and development, and engagement with residents and neighbourhoods.

-History
+Founding and the 2022 Vancouver municipal election

 The party derives its name from former mayor Art Phillips' The Electors' Action Movement (TEAM).
 The new party held a conference in 2021 to develop policy directions, which were later ratified by the membership.

-2022 General Election
+Colleen Hardwick, the daughter of Vancouver City Councillor and academic Walter Hardwick (1968–1974), had publicly considered running for mayor as early as September 2021.
+She resigned from the Non-Partisan Association (NPA) as one of three members (alongside colleagues Lisa Dominato and Sarah Kirby-Yung) raising allegations about a "backroom deal" regarding future party governance.
+An elected nine-member Board of Directors was established at an inaugural Annual General Meeting on November 28, 2021.

-Hardwick was acclaimed as TEAM's 2022 mayoral candidate in March 2022.
-At a general meeting on June 11, TEAM members nominated six candidates for city council: Cleta Brown, Sean Nardi, Param Nijjar, Grace Quan, Stephen Roberts and Bill Tieleman.
-Brown made a previous run for council in 2014 as a Green Party candidate, and Roberts ran provincially with the BC Liberals.
-Longtime NDP strategist Tieleman told The Georgia Straight that TEAM "will make affordable housing, public safety and city services and livability the priority".
-In its fundraising, TEAM made a point of refusing to accept personal election contributions from major corporate property developers.
+In anticipation of the 2022 Vancouver municipal election, former Non-Partisan Association city councillor Colleen Hardwick was acclaimed as TEAM's 2022 mayoral candidate in March 2022.
+At a general meeting on June 11, TEAM members nominated six candidates for city council; of these individuals, Cleta Brown made a previous run for council in 2014 as a Green Party of Vancouver candidate, where she finished 18th; Stephen Roberts ran provincially with the BC Liberals in the Saanich North riding in 2013, 2017, and 2020; and Bill Tieleman was previously a BC NDP lobbyist.
+Tieleman told The Georgia Straight that TEAM "will make affordable housing, public safety and city services and livability the priority".
+Shortly thereafter in September, incumbent Vancouver Park Board commissioner Tricia Barker announced her intention to join TEAM as one of its six city park board nominees.

-TEAM's platform included promises to use city-owned land for affordable housing, to increase consultation with neighbourhood residents about development, and to implement vacancy control on rental housing in apartment buildings.